Carboxylation: Carboxylation in biochemistry

-Many carboxylases, including Acetyl-CoA carboxylase, Methylcrotonyl-CoA carboxylase, Propionyl-CoA carboxylase, and Pyruvate carboxylase require biotin as a cofactor.
-These enzymes are involved in various biogenic pathways.
-In the EC scheme, such carboxylases are classed under EC 6.3.4, "Other Carbon—Nitrogen Ligases".
+Many carboxylases, including acetyl-CoA carboxylase, methylcrotonyl-CoA carboxylase, propionyl-CoA carboxylase, and pyruvate carboxylase require biotin as a cofactor.
+These enzymes are involved in various anabolic pathways.
+In the EC scheme, such carboxylases are mostly classed under EC 6.4.1, ligases “forming carbon-carbon bonds,” or sometimes EC 6.3.4, "Other Carbon—Nitrogen Ligases".

 Another example is the posttranslational modification of glutamate residues, to γ-carboxyglutamate, in proteins.
 It occurs primarily in proteins involved in the blood clotting cascade, specifically factors II, VII, IX, and X, protein C, and protein S, and also in some bone proteins.
 This modification is required for these proteins to function.
 Carboxylation occurs in the liver and is performed by γ-glutamyl carboxylase (GGCX).
 GGCX requires vitamin K as a cofactor and performs the reaction in a processive manner. γ-carboxyglutamate binds calcium, which is essential for its activity.
 For example, in prothrombin, calcium binding allows the protein to associate with the plasma membrane in platelets, bringing it into close proximity with the proteins that cleave prothrombin to active thrombin after injury.